DinahNovema/Portfolio/README.md

 # Portfolio

-Created with React JS with a responsive design Deployed on Firebsase: https://portfolio-5f91e.web.app/
+Created with React JS with a responsive design.

+Deployed on Firebsase: https://portfolio-5f91e.web.app/